NURINJAZ/CSP600/README.md

 - Necessitate costly and time-consuming procedures (Yang, 2021).

 ### Objective
-- To develop a mobile application that can help the patient who was diagnosed with mental health issues.
+- To develop a mobile application that can assist patients who were diagnosed with mental health conditions by enabling them to schedule appointments through the application and access self-help resources.
 - To evaluate the app's design for user-friendliness, ease of navigation, and accessibility.
 - To provide cost-effective mental health services and support, particularly to those who might otherwise not have access to  mental health care.